Four Questions to Test Your Preparedness and get Rolling on Your Marketing ROI

 Such is the case with customer analytics.
 Marketers identify access to advanced analytics as the greatest barrier to their success.
 Yet, because advanced customer analytics likely requires additional investments in technology, data and talent, it's not an easy conversation to have with the CEO.
 Sure, the "spend money to make money" argument still applies, but it's wearing thin.
 The CEO is looking for ROI on what marketing has already spent.
 Why should the company shell out more for customer analytics?

-When I pose this question to Nipa Basu, Chief Analytics Officer at Dun & Bradstreet, her answer is matter-of-fact: If you're looking for ROI, good customer analytics is a must.
+When I pose this question to Nipa Basu, former Chief Analytics Officer at Dun & Bradstreet, her answer is matter-of-fact: If you're looking for ROI, good customer analytics is a must.
 In fact, traditional business analytics are becoming table stakes; the number of companies reporting a competitive advantage with business analytics has declined significantly over the past two years.

 While you sit on the fence, analytics technologies and methodologies are advancing and early adopters are refining the practice.
 If you don't want to be a marketing laggard, advanced analytics are non-negotiable.